pfduan/BIG/_build/html/_sources/7-Notes.rst.txt

 in maximizing the collective value of both businesses.
 Andlet’s add that the law has taken a position on who is “liable” for compensating the otherfor the damage caused to the other.
-Perhaps most naturally, let’s say that the law requiresthe confectioner to pay the doctor :math:`40,000 in compensation to offset the reduction inthe doctor’s franchise.
+Perhaps most naturally, let’s say that the law requiresthe confectioner to pay the doctor 40,000 in compensation to offset the reduction inthe doctor’s franchise.
 Under these rules, what would the confectioner do?
-He wouldmove: it is worth paying `\ 30,000
-(his moving cost) to save
-:math:`40,000 in payments to aguy he doesn’t like anyway.
+He wouldmove: it is worth paying 30,000 (his moving cost) to save 40,000 in payments to aguy he doesn’t like anyway.
 Alternatively, what if the law ignored them, asking thedoctor to “just deal with it” by not obligating the confectioner to make any payments atall?
 Would the same result ensue?
 It depends.
 If the two parties could agree to find asolution that made the value of both firms together as high as possible, they’d then beable to split the gains in ways that left both better off.
-In this instance, the doctor mightpay the confectioner `\ 30,001 to get lost.
-The confectionery would take the money andrun, and the doctor too would come out ahead—since the value of his business jumpsby :math:`9,999 (the `\ 40,000 gain because he no longer has any noise less the
+In this instance, the doctor mightpay the confectioner 30,001 to get lost.
+The confectionery would take the money andrun, and the doctor too would come out ahead—since the value of his business jumpsby 9,999 (the 40,000 gain because he no longer has any noise less the 30,001 paymenthe makes to “Wonka”).
-:math:`30,001 paymenthe makes to “Wonka”).
-Critically, the eventual location of each business is the same, andthe total value of both businesses is exactly as if the same person owned both businesses:`\ 140,000
-(:math:`100,000 noise-free doctor’s office, `\ 70,000 confectionery,
-minus $30,000 inmoving costs), with the only difference being who has to pay for this to happen.
+Critically, the eventual location of each business is the same, andthe total value of both businesses is exactly as if the same person owned both businesses:140,000 (100,000 noise-free doctor’s office, 70,000 confectionery, minus $30,000 inmoving costs), with the only difference being who has to pay for this to happen.
 If theycould not negotiate with each other (perhaps because they have miscommunications andhave reached some point of no return), then we cannot be assured of any such outcome—and it can easily be the case that the parties miss opportunities to make themselves bothbetter off.

 \\14.
 Farrell (1987) is very useful on the extent to which the implications of Coase for policyverge on the tautological.
 In essence,